Personal Finance Tips for Injured Plaintiffs

 Medical Expenses

 If you have insurance, these should be covered.
-If they aren’t being covered by your insurance, don’t pay out-of-pocket.
+If they aren’t being covered by your insurance, don’t pay out of pocket.
 Talk to your attorney about having medical providers take a lien against your case.

 Uplift Legal Funding